Touraine, a terroir to savour

 Fruit production is also very important: pears, apples, walnuts, plums and other fruits adorn the orchards of our countryside.

-And let’s not forget mushrooms, grown in cellars dug into the tufa rock, and the autumn pleasures of grapes and ceps.
+And let’s not forget the mushrooms, grown in the cellars dug into the tuffeau, or the autumn pleasures of grapes and porcini mushrooms.

 Touraine, land of vineyards